lwyer-star/Process-Journal-Task-2/weeks/week7.md

 FitBark is a one-off purchase device that tracks a dog’s activity, rest, and general health trends.
 It is designed for logging and longer-term insights rather than in-moment intervention (FitBark, n.d.).

 Fi uses a subscription model to provide live GPS tracking (LTE-M) for locating dogs in real time.
-This offers location safety but introduces an ongoing cost and, like most GPS devices, typically trades off battery life for continuous tracking (Fi, n.d.).
+This offers location safety but introduces an ongoing cost and like most GPS devices, typically trades off battery life for continuous tracking (Fi, n.d.).

 #### Pros and cons at a glance
 - FitBark — pros: no subscription, simple setup; cons: no live GPS and no real-time safety prompts during exercise.